masteroffluff/ResponsiveClub/Readme.md

 Author Chris Chapman @masteroffluff
 This project is part of the practice challenge "Responsive Club"

-All photos and logos are proprety of Red Meat and are used with permission.
+All images are taken from publicity material and used with permission. (c) Mancvnia Recordings 2023